eltrino/diamantedesk-application/README.md

 Configuration
 ------------

-For attachment download you should add additional configuration to filewalls section in `app/etc/security.yml`
+For attachment download you should add additional configuration to firewalls section in `app/etc/security.yml`

 ```yml
 diamante_attachments_download: